What is Dual Diagnosis Drug & Alcohol Addiction Treatment?

-The information that’s derived from an initial evaluation and intake assessment can then be used to create a treatment plan that deals with the psychiatric disorder and the substance abuse simultaneously.
+The information that’s derived from an initial evaluation and intake assessment can then be used to create a treatment plan. that deals with the psychiatric disorder and substance abuse simultaneously.

 Two scenarios may occur when someone initially seeks treatment for addiction.
 In one scenario, the patient may already know they have a psychiatric disorder.
 In the other scenario, going to addiction treatment may be the first time a person ever receives a mental health diagnosis.